ItalyPaleAle/bootc/README.md

 # bootc images for CentOS Stream

 Custom images for CentOS Stream that can be used with bootc.
-Currently supports CentOS Stream 9.
+Currently supports CentOS Stream 9 and Alma Linux 9.

 - [`tailscale`](#tailscale-image): Includes Tailscale
 - [`base`](#base-image): Includes some basic system tools (built on top of `tailscale`)